Economy of Romania: Tourism

 Romania is a popular tourist destination, with more than 15.7 million domestic and foreign tourists in 2018.

-Romania's tourism took a great hit during the 2020 COVID-19 pandemic, with a drop of as much as 68.7% of foreign visitors in 2020.
-But thankfully it's beginning to recover in 2022.
+Romania's tourism took a great hit during the 2020 COVID-19 pandemic, with a drop of as much as 68.7% of foreign visitors in 2020, but it's beginning to recover in 2022.

-Romania has cities of great cultural interest (Bucharest, Constanța, Brașov, Iași, Timișoara, Cluj-Napoca or Alba Iulia), beaches and seaside resorts, ski resorts, and well-preserved rural regions appreciated for their beauty and tranquillity.
-Romania is the destination of many religious pilgrimages, hosting several thousands visitors each year.
+Romania has cities of great cultural interest (Sibiu, Bucharest, Constanța, Brașov, Iași, Timișoara, Cluj-Napoca, Alba Iulia, Oradea), beaches and seaside resorts, ski resorts, and well-preserved rural regions appreciated for their beauty and tranquillity.
+Romania is also the destination of many religious pilgrimages, hosting several thousands visitors each year.

 Currency

 The leu (pronounced [ˈlew]), plural: lei ([ˈlej]); (ISO 4217 code RON; numeric code 946), "leo" (lion) in English is the currency of Romania.
 It is subdivided into 100 bani (singular: ban).
 On 1 July 2005, Romania underwent a currency reform, switching from the previous leu (ROL) to a new leu (RON).
 1 RON is equal to 10,000 ROL.
 Romania joined the European Union on 1 January 2007 and initially hoped to adopt the euro in 2014, but with the deepening of the Euro crisis and with its own problems, such as a low workforce productivity, postponed its adoption plans indefinitely.

-As of February 2021, 1 RON is worth about 0.2045 EUR and US$0.2483.
-Romania is expected to adopt the euro in 2029.
+As of April 2025, 1 RON is worth about 0.2006 EUR and US$0.2278.
+Romania is expected to adopt the euro in 2026.